-The Payslip is a note that accompanies salary or wage payment.
-It lists a breakdown of all payments and deductions made in this payroll period, which together make up your NET (take-home) pay.
-To better understand how pay including basic pay, benefits, and adjustments are worked out, the payslip is split into separate sections as outlined below with each section explained separately.
+The payslip is a note that accompanies salary or wage payment.
+It lists a breakdown of all payments and deductions made in this payroll period, which together make up your net (take-home) pay.
+To better understand how pay - including basic pay, benefits, and adjustments - is worked out, the payslip is split into separate sections as outlined below, with each section explained separately.

 1. Personal Details

 Under the personal details section, you will find all of your personal information.

 ID No: Your ID number.
 If you do not have one, this field will be replaced with Tax Reg.
 No and will include your tax registration number instead.